aaronhayes/ICE-SmartHome/db/db.md

-db folder is required for ICESTorm settings.
+db folder is required for ICEStorm settings